maanas-bysani/Text-Review-Analysis/README.md

 # BA_Forage
-Web scraping reviews for NLP to gain insights about products and services offered.
-Analysing over 50k sales records to identify customer buying patterns and behaviours using ML.
+Web scraped over 3000 numerical and text reviews and used NLP Techniques like Sentiment Analysis to gain insight and identify areas to improve.

+Analysed over 50k reviews and 13 factors to identify and quantify their influence on customer buying behaviour using mutual information scores and clustering algorithms such as Random Forest and XGBoost.